+interventions set forth in Chapters 54 and 55 of Title 17 DCMR.

+Verification of Provider Qualifications Entity Responsible for Verification:

 DDS: Department of Health: Health Regulation and Licensing Administration

+Frequency of Verification:

 Initially by DSS and annually thereafter, and on-going via DOH regulatory requirements.

-Appendix C: Participant ServicesC-1/C-3: Service Specification
+Appendix C: Participant Services

+C-1/C-3: Service Specification
-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+Service Title:

-Assistive Technology Services ------------------------------- --
+Assistive Technology Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 14 Equipment, Technology, and Modifications 14031 equipment and technology

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Ser vice Definition (Scope):
+Service Definition (Scope): Sub-Category 4.

 Category 4: Sub-Category 4:

 Assistive technology means an item, piece of equipment, service animal or product system, whether acquired commercially, modified, or customized, that is used to increase, maintain, or improve functional capabilities and can also support increased community inclusion, including in employment settings.
-Assistive technology are devices/supports not otherwise available through any funding source that are suitable to enable the person to function with greater independence, avoid institutionalization, and reduce the need for human assistance.
+Assistive technology are devices/supports not otherwise available through any funding source that is suitable to enable the person to function with greater independence, avoid institutionalization and reduce the need for human assistance.

 Assistive technology service means a service that directly assists a person in the selection, acquisition, or use of an assistive technology device.
-A person's need for assistive technology may be determined either by a clinical evaluation, or by the recommendation of the person and/or the person's support team and incorporated into the person's ISP, where the recommendation is aimed at increasing the person's independence and/or community inclusion, including in an employment setting.
+A person's need for assistive technology may be determined either by an assessment clinical evaluation or the recommendation of the person and/or the person's support team and incorporated into the person's ISP, where the recommendation is aimed at increasing the person's independence and/or community inclusion, including in an employment setting.

-Assistive technology includes: (A) the evaluation of assistive technology needs, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the person in his/her customary environment; (B) services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for persons served through the waiver; (C) services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; (D) coordination and use of necessary therapies, interventions, or services with assistive technology devices, such as therapies, interventions, or services associated with other services in the service plan; (E) training or technical assistance for the person, or, where appropriate, his/her family members, guardians, advocates, or authorized representatives who provide unpaid support, training, companionship or supervision; or (F) training or technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of the person served.
+Assistive technology includes:

+- (A) the evaluation of assistive technology needs, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the person in his/her customary environment; - (B) services consisting of purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for persons served through the waiver; - (C) services consisting of selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices; - (D) coordination and use of necessary therapies, interventions, or services with assistive technology devices, such as therapies, interventions, or services associated with other services in the service plan; - (E) training or technical assistance for the person, or, where appropriate, his/her family members, guardians, advocates, or authorized representatives who provide unpaid support, training, companionship, or supervision; and (F) training or technical assistance for professionals or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of the person served.